 Still, African Americans continued to settle in Paris, as they do to this day.
 Despite the evidence of racism in French society, particularly the unashamed and outspoken bigotry of the political party called the National Front, black Americans often find that their American citizenship carries more weight than the color of their skin.
 In addition, the presence of enclaves of blacks from many African nations and the Caribbean offer African Americans the chance to experience black culture in a way that they cannot at home.

 For the past several years, business and professional people have increasingly taken their place beside the artists, musicians and writers who have traditionally comprised Paris' African-American population.
 Photographers, engineers, chefs and attorneys are among the black professionals currently residing there.
 Thus the African-American community found in Paris today can be considered as rich and diverse as those communities found throughout the United States.

 One of our most popular walking tours is called Black History in and around the Luxembourg Garden.

-Explore the Luxembourg Garden and learn about the histories of such luminaries as Richard Wright, Alexandre Dumas, Victor Séjour, and Henry O. Tanner.
-Learn about the myth of the black Statue of Liberty, and see the contemporary sculpture that commemorates the abolition of slavery in the French colonies.
-The tour, led by a knowledgeable and experienced local guide, involves about 2 hours of walking.
+Explore the Luxembourg Garden and the surrounding area to learn about the histories of such luminaries as Richard Wright, Chester Himes, Alexandre Dumas, and Victor Séjour.
+View the landscape captured by painter Loïs Mailou Jones and see the contemporary sculpture that commemorates the abolition of slavery in the French colonies.
+The tour, led by a knowledgeable and experienced local guide, involves about 90 minutes of walking.
 Black History in and around the Luxembourg Garden is a regularly-scheduled walking tour.

 Click here to view the schedule: https://www.entreetoblackparis.com/scheduled-walking-tours.